 As this allows the nurse to check the patients vitals such as breathing rhythm and pulse rate.

 And it also helps them keep track on when to give out medication and to mark the time accurately on the patients charts.

-As this one has a flexible rubber wristband that is comfortable, water-resistant, easy to clean, and comes in many colours to match in with your scrubs.
+As this one has a flexible rubber wristband that is comfortable, water-resistant, easy to clean, and comes in a range of colours to match in with their scrubs.